 The Hospital also chose substance misuse as a priority in the assessment.
-In the Hospital's community it was found that almost one-fifth of adults aged 18 and above drank excessively, at a percentage higher than the state.
-Excessive use of alcohol can have immediate health effects, including unintentional injury, violence, alcohol poisoning, risky sexual behaviors and miscarriage among pregnant women.
+In the Hospital's community, it was found one fifth of adults drank excessively, at a percentage higher than the state.
+Excessive use of alcohol can have immediate health effects. including unintentional injury, violence, alcohol poisoning, risky sexual behaviors and miscarriage among pregnant women.
 It can also have long-term health effects, including high blood pressure, heart disease, liver disease, dementia, depression and cancer.
 Underage drinking, or alcohol consumption by those under the age of 21, has been linked to death from alcohol poisoning, suicide, unintentional injury and alcohol dependence later in life.